Signatures from a quasi-spherical outflow and an off-axis top-hat jet launched in a merger of compact objects: An analytical approach: Application: GRB 170817A

-The multiwavelength data (radio wavelengths at 3 and 6 GHz, optical band at 1 eV and X-rays at 1 keV) were described through the best-fit curves of synchrotron radiation emitted from the deceleration of the cocoon and the off-axis jet.
+The multiwavelength data (radio wavelengths at 3 and 6 GHz, optical band at 1 eV and X-rays at 1 keV) were described through the best-fit curves of synchrotron radiation emitted from the deceleration of the quasi-spherical outflow and the off-axis jet.
 The maximum value of the flux density in each band is interpreted by the broadening of the beaming cone of the radiation.
 It occurs when the off-axis jet has slowed down and expanded laterally.
-A zoom of the X-ray light curve, with the correspondent emission produced by the cocoon and the off-axis jet, is also shown in the left-hand panel.
-The dashed-black line shows the contribution of the cocoon and the dotted-blue line shows the contribution of the off-axis jet.
-This figure shows that emission from the cocoon dominates during the $\sim$ 20 days and the emission from the off-axis dominates after the $\sim$ 60 days.\\
+A zoom of the X-ray light curve, with the correspondent emission produced by the quasi-spherical outflow and the off-axis jet, is also shown in the left-hand panel.
+The dashed-black line shows the contribution of the quasi-spherical outflow and the dotted-blue line shows the contribution of the off-axis jet.
+This figure shows that emission from the quasi-spherical outflow dominates during the $\sim$ 20 days and the emission from the off-axis jet dominates after the $\sim$ 60 days.\\